hummingbot/hummingbot/documentation/docs/installation/cloud.md

    ![Select Instance Type](/assets/img/aws3.png)

-   * Select “create a new key pair”, name the key pair (e.g. hummingbot), download key pair, and then click on “Launch Instances”.
+   * Select “create a new key pair”, name the key pair (e.g. Hummingbot), download key pair, and then click on “Launch Instances”.

    ![Create a New Key Pair](/assets/img/aws4.png)